Salary Calculator India | CTC Calculator

 Deductions

-Gross Salary = Basic + HRA + Transport + Medical + Special
+What is included in Gross Salary: Basic + HRA + Transport + Medical + Special

 = ₹30,000 + ₹12,000 + ₹3,000 + ₹1,500 + ₹5,000